ouafcode/alx-higher_level_programming/0x05-python-exceptions/README.md

 - Task6: Write a function that raises a name exception with a message.

 - Task7: Write a function that prints an integer.

+- Task8: Write a function that executes a function safely.